rhansson/svg2omap/README.md

 - Text

 Actual text strings and fonts are not supported.
-Instead, text must be converted (vectorized) to vector paths in the source SVG (*see Creating Outlined Text below*.
+Instead, text must be vectorized (outlined) in the source SVG (*see Creating Outlined Text below*.

 - Compound Paths

 So called compound paths are not supported.
-In illustrator, these can be removed by the Release command:
+In Illustrator, these can be removed by the Release command:

 ![Compound Path](./doc/Screen%20Shot%20Illustrator%20Release%20CPath.png)